jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 `filter`: expression to filter the API you want the agent to discover.
 See [Filtering APIs to be discovered](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/).

-`proxyApicIDField`: the field name used to store AMPLIFY Central identifier for the frontend proxy in API Manager.
+`proxyApicIDField` (optional): the field name used to store AMPLIFY Central identifier for the frontend proxy in API Manager.
 Default value is

-`subscriptionApplicationField`:
+`subscriptionApplicationField` (optional):

-`pollInterval`: 30s
+`pollInterval`: The frequency in which API Manager is polled for new endpoints.
+Default value is 30s

 `auth.username`: an API Manager user with either  “API Manager Administrator” or “Organization administrator” role.
 Based on the role of this user, the agent is able to :